t0johnso/ng-mat-interactions-dialog/projects/ng-mat-interactions-dialog/README.md

 3. the library imports the material component modules it needs already, as long as you have them installed
 4. import a theme example:
 <pre>@import "~@angular/material/prebuilt-themes/indigo-pink.css";</pre>
-in the test version I use the theme builder with some custom overrides: projects/ng-mat-tester/src/assets/styles/material/material-theme.scss projects/ng-mat-tester/src/assets/styles/material/material-overrides.scss
+in the test version I use the theme builder with some custom overrides:<br>
+projects/ng-mat-tester/src/assets/styles/material/material-theme.scss<br>
+projects/ng-mat-tester/src/assets/styles/material/material-overrides.scss<br>
+5. Gesture (hammer.js) support is not necessarily required for this library.
+This project uses Angular Material's MatButton, MatDialog, and MatInput component modules.

 in projects/ng-mat-tester/src/styles.scss:
 <pre>